saitejesh-cyber/trust-before-intelligence-book/manuscript/chapter_3_from_bi_to_agent_v2_5.md

 Walking to her car: "We just committed to transforming 15 years of infrastructure in 90 days."

 But the conviction was clear.
-The blueprint existed in the form of the 7-Layer Architecture, which we'll explore in Chapters 4-7. **This wasn't invention--it was execution.**
+The blueprint existed in the form of the 7-Layer Architecture, which we'll explore in Chapters 4-7. **This wasn't invention—it was execution.**

 Marcus's perspective: "Our data quality is strong.
 Our governance is solid.
 We're not starting from chaos.
 We're building the next layer."

 Jamie: "We have Azure.
 We have the team.
 We have the budget.
 Now we build."

 Sarah's private thought: **"We didn't fail.
 The world changed.
 BI-era infrastructure was excellent for its era.
 Agent-era requires agent-ready infrastructure.
-This isn't failure--it's evolution."**
+This isn't failure—it's evolution."**

 ---